graft-project/DesignDocuments/RFCs/[RFC-003-RTVF]-RTA-Transaction-Validation-Flow.md

  3. Proxy Supernode receives sale request from PoS and multicasts it to all supernodes in the auth sample.
 Supernodes in the auth sample decrypt this data using their private identification keys and store it using the RTA payment ID.

+>**Communication Message Encryption**
 >  **Communication Messages** (Unicast, Multicast and Broadcast) should be always signed by its sender.
 Sender field in the message should be set to the sender public identification key and the signature must be add in signature field in the message.
 The signature is generated using the sender private identification key.

 4. At the same moment, **PoS** generates QR code for Wallet including RTA payment ID, _PoS public address_, payment block number, payment block hash, _PoS public one-time identification key_ and PoS data encryption key into it.